-Cenderitide (CD-NP): Cenderitide belongs to a class of drugs called natriuretic peptides.
+- · CSps: CSps are multicellular clusters called cardiospheres, a 3D micro-tissue from which CDCs are derived, and have shown significant healing effects in pre-clinical models of heart failure.
+While we consider the CSps an important asset, at present there is no plan to develop CSps as therapeutic agents. - Cenderitide (CD-NP: Cenderitide belongs to a class of drugs called natriuretic peptides.
 Preclinical and clinical data have shown that the natriuretic peptide class can act on multiple disease processes that play a role in negative outcomes associated with heart failure.
 Cenderitide's treatment goal and target indication is to provide a novel and effective therapeutic option for the outpatient treatment of heart failure, thereby addressing a critical unmet need.
 Cenderitide is being developed as an outpatient therapy to be delivered continuously using a validated subcutaneous infusion pump for up to 90 days (the "post-acute" period) following an acute heart failure hospital admission, as well as for other potential indications.
 Cenderitide was designed by scientists at the Mayo Clinic to be an agonist of both the A- and B-type natriuretic peptide receptors.
 In October 2014, we entered into an Agreement for Investigator-Initiated Research Support with Insulet Corporation, or Insulet, pursuant to which Insulet supported Capricor's research by engaging in certain product development, project management and design control activities, in addition to supplying the OmniPod product being used in our current studies.
 In 2015, we completed a Phase II study in 14 patients with stable, chronic heart failure.
 Patients received up to eight consecutive days of Cenderitide through subcutaneous infusion using Insulet's drug delivery system based on the OmniPod technology.
-This open-label trial assessed the safety, tolerability, pharmacokinetic profiles and pharmacodynamic response to increasing dose levels of Cenderitide and there were no significant adverse events.
-Capricor has recently completed an additional study to further assess the safety, tolerability, pharmacokinetic profiles and pharmacodynamic response to increasing dose levels of Cenderitide and impairment.
-Pending its results, Capricor will determine the future development plan for Cenderitide has been granted Fast-Track designation by the FDA in the post-acute
+This open-label trial assessed the safety, tolerability, pharmacokinetic profiles and pharmacodynamic response to increasing dose levels of Cenderitide administered in a stepwise fashion.
+The drug was well-tolerated and there were no significant adverse events.
+Capricor has recently completed an additional study to further assess the safety, tolerability, pharmacokinetic profiles and pharmacodynamic response to increasing dose levels of Cenderitide in patients with stable heart failure with moderate renal impairment.
+Capricor will determine the future strategy - CU-NP: CU-NP is a pre-clinical rationally-designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin.
+We are currently evaluating whether we will proceed with clinical development of this product.